Top video interview tips from law recruiters

 Securing a training contract or vacation scheme is a competitive business – both for aspiring solicitors and for law firms.
-Each stage of the recruitment process is included for a reason – to test one or more key skills: ‘We’ve introduced video interviews to our recruitment process to test a hugely important part of the skills set for lawyers: communication skills,’ explains Toby.
-‘We use strengths-based questions in the video interviews and this style gives candidates an opportunity to articulate their strengths at an earlier stage prior to the assessment centre.’
+Each stage of the recruitment process is included for a reason – to test one or more key skills.
+Firms often introduce video interviews to their recruitment process to test a hugely important part of the skills set for lawyers: communication skills.
+Some firms use strengths-based questions in the video interviews and this style gives candidates an opportunity to articulate their strengths at an earlier stage prior to the assessment centre.

-Top tips for video (including Skype or Facetime) interview success from Clifford Chance and Bristows
+Top tips for video (including Skype or Facetime) interview success from Bristows

-We asked Toby and May for their top tips for doing well in video interviews.
-This is what they told us:
+We asked May for her top tips for doing well in video interviews.
+This is what she told us:

 - Practise!
 Either using the online practise question or by recording yourself on your laptop.
 Keep doing this until you feel comfortable to start the real interview.